pnetwork-association/pnetwork-v4/solidity/README.md

 contracts, hence why all the parents are all interfaces implemented in the V2 contract itself.
 All the implementation has been mirrored from the official Openzeppelin v4.9.6 upgradeable contracts library.

-### PTokenV2NoGSN
+### XERC20PTokenNoGSNCompat

-Same as PTokenV2 but inheriting the `PTokenV1NoGSNStorage` contract storage layout.
+Same as PTokenV2 but inheriting the `PTokenNoGSNStorage` contract storage layout.

 ### Data flow diagram